Understanding the Creator Economy

 Despite a polished look and feel, production companies are learning that one cannot fake authenticity in a commercial or ad.
 In fact, authenticity can shine through any kind of content, including primitively home-made videos.

-Influencer marketing works best when brand endorsements by creators reflect genuine love for the products they promote.
-Authentic brand endorsements come from direct relationships between brands and creators.
-This approach stands in direct contrast to the opt-in influencer network model where brands and creators are “matched” without either knowing very much about the other.
+Influencer marketing works best when brand endorsements by content creators reflect genuine love for the products they promote.
+Authentic brand endorsements come from direct relationships between brands and content creators.
+This approach stands in direct contrast to the marketplace model where brands and creators are “matched” without either knowing very much about the other.

-Working with creators to produce authentic content that converts
+Working with content creators to produce authentic content that converts

 “Authentic content is any media – web page, blog, email, text, social post, etc. – that is honest, compelling, and bigger than a mere product or service.
 An authentic piece of content often haunts its audience and draws like-minded people together around a particular cause, lifestyle, or set of values.”– GRIN, How to Create Authentic Content